anngroong/podcasts/content/episode/358-benyamin-poghosyan-declarations-of-armenian-and-nagorno-karabakh-independence-putin-in-baku-azerbaijan-applies-to-brics.md

 * What is the Armenia-BRICS initiative about?
 * How does alignment with BRICS alter the South Caucasus, and also, where is Georgia in relation with BRICS?

-Alright, that’s it for today.
-Let me ask you if there's something on your mind that you want to share.

 ## Topics from the Panelists
 * **Benyamin**: Armenia without Artsakh is very vulnerable; All Armenians should think about how to reduce this vulnerability